rayennh/articles/Lambda@Edge/Article.md

 Among its many use cases, Lambda@Edge is an excellent solution for implementing Blue/Green deployments in an environment that already uses CloudFront, leveraging its capability to modify requests and responses

-It has many strengths :
+It has many strengths:

-- **Code level logic** : Supports complex conditional logic through code, offering nearly unlimited flexibility and precise testing of the routing behaviour.
+- **Code level logic**: Supports complex conditional logic through code, offering nearly unlimited flexibility and precise testing of the routing behaviour.
-- **Transparent distribution** : Distributes users without re-directs or changing the URL
+- **Transparent distribution**: Distributes users without re-directs or changing the URL
-- **Low latency** : Scales automatically and process requests at AWS locations close to the viewer which significantly reduces latency
+- **Low latency**: Scales automatically and process requests at AWS locations close to the viewer which significantly reduces latency

-But it comes with a set of limitations :
+But it comes with a set of limitations:

-- **Feature Limitations** : Compared to AWS Lambda, Lambda@Edge has several limitations including :
+- **Feature Limitations**: Compared to AWS Lambda, Lambda@Edge has several limitations including :
-	- **No unified logging** : Cloudwatch logs are placed in whichever region the function executed.
+  - **No unified logging**: Cloudwatch logs are placed in whichever region the function executed.
-	- **No environment variables** : The use of an AWS service such as SSM to store runtime configuration can help mitigate the issue.
+  - **No environment variables**: The use of an AWS service such as SSM to store runtime configuration can help mitigate the issue.
-	- **No dependencies layer** : Requires bundling dependencies directly with the function code
+  - **No dependencies layer**: Requires bundling dependencies directly with the function code
 - **Lifecycle Complexity**: Not trivial to completely remove once deployed, as changes propagate across edge locations and may take time to be fully invalidated.

 ## Setup